What is Backlinking and Why is It Important for SEO

 Here’s a question: Exactly how many essential backlink types are there?
 SEO experts seem to be in disagreement as to the magic number, considering these search results for ‘types of backlinks.’
 That’s why the title of this blog post doesn’t peg a number.

-There are probably a hundred types of backlinks for all we know, including good and bad ones.
-But not every type of backlink is required in a business’s SEO strategy.
+There are probably a hundred backlink types for all we know, including good and bad ones.
+However, not every type is required in a business’s SEO link building strategy.
 Most of these first-page results agree on the best type of backlinks, which are:

 Arguably the most valuable, editorial backlinks are content in another website, mainly high authority ones like major news sites, that have links to your website or one of its pages.
 You don’t request or pay for such links; the referring domain will place one if it deems that your content is relevant and helpful.